jacquiesurges/My-Research-Notebook/Module 2.md

 * search query can be seen by looking at the URL: http://search.canadiana.ca/search?q=ottawa&field=&df=1800&dt=1900
 * Everything after "/search" is a command you are sending to the Canadiana server
 * Guide to API commands [here](http://search.canadiana.ca/support/api)
+* Add "&fmt=json" to the end of URL to translate to JSON
+* Each individual item in the new JSON list of our search has an oocihm number attached to it: how do we retrieve these?

+* Wget is a useful program, run through your computer’s command line, for retrieving online material
+* Saves time, alternative to right clicking and saving everything individually